hashicorp/vault/website/source/docs/secrets/index.html.md

 at its mount point according to its own API.
 You can use the `vault path-help` system to determine the paths it responds to.

+Note that mount points cannot conflict with each other in Vault.
+There are two broad implications of this fact.
+The first is that you cannot have a mount which is prefixed with an existing mount.
+The second is that you cannot create a mount point that is named as a prefix of an existing mount.
+As an example, the mounts `foo/bar` and `foo/baz` can peacefully coexist with each other whereas `foo` and `foo/baz` cannot

 ## Barrier View

 An important concept around secret backends is that they receive a